anegg0/quicklook-generator/README.md

 ### Who this project is for

-This project is intended for OCL TWs; otherwise, you'd be hard-pressed to find any value in this thing (and it doesn't have much, anyway).
+This project is intended for OCL TWs; otherwise, you'd be hard-pressed to find any value in this thing.

 ### Prerequisites